 The amount of disability benefits you can receive through workers’ compensation depends on the state laws where you live.

-In Georgia, if your work injury completely disables you from being able to work for a certain period of time, your employer should pay you a weekly amount equal to two-thirds of your average weekly wages, up to $575 per week (Georgia Code section 34-9-261).
-You may be able to receive this benefit up to 400 weeks, depending on the seriousness of your injuries.
+If your injury completely disables you from being able to work for a certain time, your employer should pay you a weekly amount equal to two-thirds of your average weekly wages—up to $575 per week under the Official Code of Georgia Annotated (OCGA) § 34-9-261.
+You may be able to receive this benefit for up to 400 weeks, depending on the seriousness of your injuries.

 Partial Disability Benefits